nhthanh0809/mybiography_src/content/post/SISE-blog/index.md

 [9].
 Fong, R.; Patrick, M.; and Vedaldi, A. 2019.
 Understanding deep networks via extremal perturbations and smooth masks.
 In Proceedings of the IEEE International Conference on Computer Vision, 2950–2958.

 ---

-**All figures and content published here are owned by the authors at the Multimedia Laboratory at the University of Toronto and the LG AI Research**